sandeepdeshmukh/sandeepdeshmukh.github.io/index.md

 [Please Register here](register.md).

 # Money Back Guarantee
-If a participant is not happy with the training, we offer 100% money back guarantee.
+If you are not happy with the training, we offer 100% money back guarantee.

 ## Past courses